danweitzel/webpage/content/authors/admin/_index.md

 - Visitors
 ---

 Welcome to my website.
-I am an incoming assistant professor at the [Department of Political Science](https://polisci.colostate.edu/) at Colorado State University.
+I am an assistant professor at the [Department of Political Science](https://polisci.colostate.edu/) at Colorado State University.
 I received my Ph.D. in Government from the [Department of Government](https://liberalarts.utexas.edu/government/) at the University of Texas at Austin in 2020 and was a postdoctoral researcher at the [Department of Government](https://staatswissenschaft.univie.ac.at/en/page/3/) at the University of Vienna between 2020-22.

 My research interests focus on comparative politics and quantitative and computational methods.
 I use text as data, Bayesian statistics, and machine learning to study the interaction of political parties and voters.
 In my dissertation I examine the determinants and consequences of negative campaigning in multi-party electoral competition in Europe.
 I am also interested in estimating the prevalence and consequences of variation of political knowledge and information in the mass public and media.

 I have received an M.Sc. in Statistics from the [Department of Statistics and Data Science](https://stat.utexas.edu/) at the University of Texas at Austin.
 Before coming to UT Austin I received an M.Sc. in Political Behaviour from the [Department of Government](https://www.essex.ac.uk/departments/government) of the University of Essex/England and a B.A. and M.A. in Political Science and Sociology from the [Institute of Political Science](https://www.pol.phil.fau.eu/) at the Friedrich-Alexander University Erlangen-Nuremberg/Germany.